FooBarShebang/introspection_lib/Documentation/Requirements/RE006_structure_map_requirements.md

 **Title:** Read-mapping of mapping types and named tuples

 **Description:** The structure of any mutable or immutable sequence and named tuple should be represented by an ordered dictionary containing only JSON-encoding ready elements (recursive application of the rules) and preserving the original order of the entries, if the original object is ordered.
+The end-nodes (values of the keys) being references to callable objects (but not nested data storage classess) or actual data types (not values) should be ignored.
 See [DE002](../Design/DE002_structure_map.md) document.

 **Verification Method:** T